KhronosGroup/Vulkan-Hpp/README.md

 <!-- todo: add a link to the file -->
 Vulkan-Hpp now provides a [C++ standard module](https://en.cppreference.com/w/cpp/language/modules) in [`vulkan.cppm`](vulkan/vulkan.cppm).
 C++ modules are intended to supersede headers so that declarations and definitions may be easily shared across translation units without repeatedly parsing headers; therefore, they can potentially drastically improve compile times for large projects.
-In particular, Vulkan-Hpp has some extremely long headers (e.g. [`vulkan_structs.hpp`](vulkan/vulkan_structs.hpp)), and it is hoped that the C++ module will shorten compile times for projects currently using Vulkan-Hpp.
+In particular, Vulkan-Hpp has some extremely long headers (e.g. [`vulkan_structs.hpp`](vulkan/vulkan_structs.hpp)), and it is hoped that the C++ module will shorten compile times for projects currently using it.

 #### Compiler support